20 BEST THINGS TO DO IN THE CATLINS – Ultimate Guide

 The Catlins region in the far southeastern corner of the South Island of New Zealand is a place where land rises sharply from the coast to the inland ranges.
 ‘Where the forest meets the ocean’ is how locals also describe the Catlins.
-The rugged coastline with wide sandy beaches, lush, ancient forests with mossy trees, an abundance of waterfalls and rivers and both hilly and rolling green farmland offers a lot of things to explore.
-Read in our complete guide about the 20 best things to do in the Catlins and go explore this remote place in New Zealand.
+The rugged coastline with wide sandy beaches, lush, ancient forests with mossy trees, an abundance of waterfalls and rivers and both hilly and rolling green farmland offers a lot of amazing things to explore.
+The Catlins is a beautiful region and a bit off the beaten track.
+Therefore it’s a perfect place for nature lovers because not a lot of people visit the Catlins area.
+Read in our complete guide the 20 best things to do in the Catlins to plan your perfect Catlins road trip in New Zealand.

 20 BEST THINGS TO DO IN THE CATLINS